jDataView/jDataView/README.md

 ==========

 * Only the Read API is being wrapped, jDataView does not provide any `set` method.
-* The Float64 implementation on strings does not have full precision.
 * I found that most files we want to read are in littleEndian due to x86 architecture.
 I changed the default behavior of getters to be littleEndian instead of bigEndian.

 Example